Step 1: apply to marry in Jersey

-You need to apply to the Superintendent Registrar (SIR) to give notice to have a civil or religious marriage in Jersey.
+You need to apply to the Superintendent Registrar (SIR) to have a civil or non-Anglican (Church of England) religious marriage in Jersey.

 To marry or have a civil partnership in Jersey you must: